Oliver Dragojević: Music career

-Dragojević's first performance was at the Split Children's Festival in 1961 with the song "Baloni" (Baloons).
+Dragojević's first performance was at the Split Children's Festival in 1961 with the song "Baloni" (Balloons).
 In a competition of amateur singers, his cult band from Split, Batali, won the first place for their rendition of "Yesterday", a Beatles classic.
-In 1972 Dragojević went abroad to further develop his craft.
+In 1972, Dragojević went abroad to further develop his craft.
 He played in clubs across Germany, Sweden and Mexico.
 His solo singing career began in 1974 at the Split Festival, where he won with the song "Ča će mi Copacabana" (What Do I Need Copacabana For).

 A year later, composer Zdenko Runjić and Dragojević, released the song "Galeb i ja" (Seagull and I); it proved to be a big hit across the former Yugoslavia and made Dragojević a household name.
 That was followed by hits "Romanca" (Romance), "Oprosti mi, pape" (Forgive Me, Father), "Stari morski vuk" (An Old Sea Wolf).
 Runjić would further collaborate with Dragojević on further 200 songs, until Runjić's death.
 Between 1975 and 1980, the Dragojević/Runjić duo dominated the music scene of the former Yugoslavia.
 Part of the secret of their success was a third contributor, Jakša Fiamengo, who wrote the lyrics to some of Dragojević's most iconic songs, namely: "Nadalina", "Piva klapa ispo' volta" (The Klapa Sings Under the Vault), "Karoca" (Carriage), "Ništa nova" (Nothing New), "Infiša san u te" (I Am Crazy About You), and "Ostavljam te samu" (I Leave You Alone).
 In 1990 Dragojević won the Split Festival with "Ti si moj san" (You Are My Dream), and the Jugovizija Jamboree with the song "Sreća je tamo gdje si ti" (Happiness is Where You Are), both collaboration with Zorica Kondža.